flancia-coop/doc.anagora.org/agora-pkg-chapter.md

 - Layer 1: [[markup]] and conventions for cross-referencing and linking.
     - Markdown, org mode, HTML or other rich markups building on top of plain text belong to this layer.
     - [[wikilinks]] and #hashtags seem like sensible cross-format extensions for semantic linking.
-    - More generally, a [[inline metadata]] layer.
+    - More generally, this is an [[inline metadata]] layer.
 The above are just relatively unobstrusive generally available implicit standards that inline well.
 - Layer 3: JSON, EDN, RDF, protobufs.
     - In general, data exchange formats.